|

 CCXCVII.

-diddle, dinkety, poppety, pet,
+HEY diddle, dinkety, poppety, pet,

-The merchants of London they wear scarlet;
+The merchants of London they wear scarlet ;

 Silk in the collar, and gold in the hem,